tomsim/Z80-MBC/README.md

 * D1_WORDSTAR.ZIP - Wordstar installed for Drive B ready of iDisk.
 Eats up most of the disk, so 4 drives recommended!
 * iDisk - S250317 R040720.c  - iDisk patched for 4 drives
 * iDisk - S250317.R040720.hex - Image for idisk4
+* iDisk - S250317 R050720.c  - iDisk patched for 4 drives and compilable for use under CP/M; allows retarget of drives
+* iDisk - S250317.R050720.hex - Image for idisk4 (above)
+* idisk4.com - CP/M executable for above
 * getput/ - Patched versions of pcput and pcget for use with modified firmware (works with original CP/M Bios, but needs new Arduino firmware)
 * diskdump/ - Program to dump disk from CP/M (see How To, below)